Ravitha/Ravitha.github.io/aboutme.md

 ---

+**_Teacher with a passion to eradicate social problems through revolutionary ideas._**

-I am a **PhD student** at PSG College of Technology and also working as Assistant Professor in the same college.
-My areas of interest include Machine Learning, Image Processing and Digital Forensics.
-Currently working on projects related with **_Medical Image Analysis_**.
+Woring as **Assistant Professor** at PSG College of Technology.
+Also pursuing PhD in the domain of medical image analysis.
+Have broad interests in the fields Machine Learning, Image Processing and Digital Forensincs.Currently working on projects related with **_Medical Image Analysis_**.

 I would like to contribute to Open source projects.